-A new and perfidious email has appeared!
+A new kind of deceptive email has appeared.
 I call it "Proof of Spam," to indicate its original origins in Proof of Work, which was a kind of cold email designed for recruiting and similar tasks.

 The nice thing about Proof of Work emails were that they were

 - Demonstrated some individualized work on the part of the sender

 - Showed an understanding of you

 - "Increased awareness" of their operation as a side effect and maybe not a goal